featurevisor/featurevisor/docs/linting.md

 description: Lint your Featurevisor definition files
 ---

-Featurevisor provides a CLI command to lint your YAML (or JSON) files, making sure they are all valid and won't cause any issues when you build your datafiles. {% .lead %}
+Featurevisor provides a CLI command to lint your definition files, making sure they are all valid and won't cause any issues when you build your datafiles. {% .lead %}

 ## Usage